My Dog Ate A Battery! Help! What Should I Do?

 Button batteries that are lodged in your dog’s esophagus will most likely need to be removed immediately through endoscopy or surgery.
 If the button batteries or other batteries have passed to your dog’s stomach, however, things are different.
 Your veterinarian may consider monitoring your dog carefully.
 Hopefully until the battery has passed through your dog’s intestinal tract and into their feces.

 During this time, they will provide supportive care and medications to relieve any symptoms and prevent further damage.
-If battery ingestion is caught quickly, your veterinarian may give water or milk to help dilute the corrosive material your dog consumed.
+If battery ingestion is caught quickly, your veterinarian may give water or milk.
+This is to help dilute the corrosive material your dog consumed.
 This is intended to help delay the lesions caused by button batteries.

-After the battery has been removed or successfully passed, your veterinarian may still want to continue monitoring your dog for another 24 hours to make sure there is no additional damage.
-During this time, your dog’s veterinary team will monitor your dog’s blood count, body temperature, and behavior, as well as continuing supportive care.
+After the battery has been removed or successfully passed, your veterinarian may still want to continue monitoring your dog for another 24 hours.
+This is to make sure there is no additional damage.
+During this time, your dog’s veterinary team will monitor your dog.
+They’ll check her blood count, body temperature, and behavior, as well as continuing supportive care.

 There is one thing your veterinarian will almost never do, however—make your dog throw up.
 Making your dog throw up a battery is a bad idea.
 If the battery was punctured, vomiting will re-expose your dog’s esophagus to the corrosive materials, causing additional damage.
 Vomiting could also give button batteries another opportunity to perforate your dog’s esophagus, and there is always the risk of obstruction.